 They are corn-based like Mexican tamales but they are not homogeneous as each bite may contain a number of ingredients from green peppers to olives, raisins and chiles.

 Originally from Granada, you can find this everywhere from street vendors to house parties.
-Traditionally a plate is covered with a part of a plantain tree leaf, then topped with yucca, pork, chicharrón (fried) and a cabbage and tomato salad.
+Traditionally a plate is covered with a part of a plantain tree leaf, then topped with yucca, pork, topped chicharrón (fried) and a salad of cabbage and tomato salad.

 Although I’m a pork lover and pork on pork sounds amazing, I have to admit I don’t really like chicharrón as it seems too salty and crunchy.